There are some of the things to be aware of and considered in managing individuals with cleft.

 6. Psychology and Self Esteem

-Parents should take care of the cleft children with appropriate love and care.
+Children needs love and attention in order to be a well, rounded person.
 A cleft person can lead a normal life (go to school, have a career, start a family) upon completing the cleft protocol.

 Treatment Plan for a cleft child: